ShaikhBorhanUddin/Inventory_Management/solutions.md

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Inventory_Management/blob/main/Images/Sheet%207mod.png?raw=true)

 # Q8: Which product has the highest profit margin, and what is the margin percentage?

+Understanding which product has the **highest profit margin** is essential in business intelligence because it directly informs profitability strategies.
+While total revenue shows which products sell the most, profit margin reveals which ones **yield the highest return per sale**.
+Identifying high-margin products helps businesses **prioritize marketing**, **inventory**, and **resource allocation** toward items that drive the most profit relative to cost.
+This insight supports strategic decision-making around product pricing, promotion, and portfolio optimization, ultimately enhancing overall financial performance and long-term growth.

 ## Solution
 ```SQL
 SELECT